Financial markets – A wind of panic blew on Wall Street

 A key indicator of stock valuation, the P/E ratio, which compares a stock’s price to the company’s earnings per share, currently sits at 21.2 for S&P 500 companies. that one pays more than 21 times the amount of the earnings per share of the company to be a shareholder.

-According to calculations by Sam Stovall, historical statistics show that this ratio could drop to 19.7 at best in a 10-year rate environment between 1.75% and 2.25%.
+According to calculations by Sam Stovall, historical statistics show that this ratio might drop to 19.7 at best in a 10-year rate environment between 1.75% and 2.25%.
 “This corresponds to a 15% drop in the S&P 500, so we are in the middle of a correction,” says the expert.
-“And history tells us that we could go down double, to -30%” if the famous ratio drops to 16.2, its historical average in a similar rate environment.
+“And history tells us that we might go down double, to -30%” if the famous ratio drops to 16.2, its historical average in a similar rate environment.

 But the story brings another comfort: “Wall Street is an opportunist,” says Sam Stovall.
 “After a correction, investors come back in force and on average, it does not take more than 4 months to return to equilibrium,” he adds.